 There are a number of new features in MQTT, but there are 5 key features that improve the error handling, scalability, and flexibility of deployment MQTT systems.

 Session and Message Expiry

 MQTT 5 now allows for each session and message to specify a time limit.
 If a message is not delivered in a set period of time, it will be deleted.
-This can be very important for safety critical-use cases if a message needs to arrive within a certain period of time.
+This can be very important for safety critical-Applications if a message needs to arrive within a certain period of time.

 Shared subscriptions allow multiple MQTT client instances to share the same topic subscriptions from an MQTT broker.
 This feature is very useful if an MQTT client has been set up to stream MQTT data into a back-end enterprise system, like a database.
 Different MQTT clients sharing the same subscriptions can be deployed across different cluster nodes to help with scalability and high availability.

 An MQTT broker supporting MQTT 5 can now send what is called a negative acknowledgement to reject certain types of messages, such as maximum QoS, maximum message size, and unsupported features in the broker.
 Rejecting a message that exceeds a maximum message size is useful for identifying MQTT clients that might have become malicious.

 MQTT has always been payload agnostic, but MQTT 5 now allows for the addition of payload format indicators, values binary, or text.
 This will make it easier for processing of the MQTT message.